-The Unix time converter (also referred to as epoch converter or Unix timestamp converter) allows you to convert from UNIX time or Unix epoch time to the corresponding date in any of the time-zones in the world, and vice versa.
-All time zones are available including the different names by which they are referred to, making it easy to convert the current UNIX timestamp, no matter where or when in the world you are.
+The Unix time converter (also referred to as epoch converter or UNIX timestamp converter) allows you to convert from UNIX time or Unix epoch time to the corresponding date in any time zone in the world and vice versa.
+All time zones are available, including the names used to refer to them, making it easy to convert the current UNIX timestamp, no matter where or when in the world you are.

 What is the current Unix timestamp / Unix epoch?

-Unix time or Unix epoch time is the standard way in which computers keep track of time and it consists of a number stored in the computer that gets increased by one every second.
-In this aspect, the Unix time works in a similar fashion to the day counter calculator but instead of counting days, the Unix epoch time counts seconds.
-The current Unix time represents the number of seconds that have passed since the 1st January 1970 at 00:00 (UTC/GMT time).
-This date was chosen as it was (at the time) a fairly recent date that had some importance (change of year) but it was still an arbitrary decision.
+Unix time or Unix epoch time is the standard way in which computers keep track of time.
+It consists of a number stored in the computer that increases by one every second.
+In this aspect, the Unix time works in a similar fashion to the day counter calculator, but instead of counting days, the Unix epoch time counts seconds.
+The current Unix time represents the number of seconds that have passed since the 1st of January 1970 at 00:00 (UTC/GMT time).
+This date was chosen as it was (at the time) a fairly recent date that had some importance (change of year), but it was still an arbitrary decision.

-The usage of Unix time made it easy and fast to keep track of time and sync different systems since it means time is a universal number that should always be the same in all computers independently of the time-zone.
-To turn that number (fairly difficult to read for humans) into an intelligible date the computer performs a series of calculations, as we do in this epoch time converter, so that instead of the current Unix time number you see a date that makes sense to you.
+The usage of Unix time made it easy and fast to keep track of time and sync different systems since it means time is a universal number that should always be the same in all computers, independent of the time zone.
+To turn that number (fairly difficult to read for humans) into an intelligible date, the computer performs a series of calculations, as we do in this epoch time converter, so that instead of the current Unix time number, you see a date that makes sense to you.

 Unix epoch time is not perfect, though.
 It has two flaws that make it complicated to apply for super precise measurements and mean it would need to be replaced or updated at some point.
 The first of the problems is that Unix epoch time does not take into account leap seconds.
-Leap seconds are extra seconds added to some years to account for the slowing down in Earth's rotation, and avoid mismatched between solar time and our 'everyday time' which is currently called Universal Time Coordinated (UTC).
+Leap seconds are extra seconds added to some years to account for the slowing down in the Earth's rotation and avoid mismatches between solar time and our 'everyday time', which is currently called Universal Time Coordinated (UTC).

-2147483647 which (using the Unix epoch converter) we can see that would correspond to 03:14:07 UTC on 19th January 2038.
-If we would add one more second to that maximum possible number it would become
+2147483647, which (using the Unix epoch converter) we can see would correspond to 03:14:07 UTC on 19th January 2038.
+If we would add one more second to that maximum possible number, it would become

 int64) so that this problem will never happen again.
 One can see using the binary converter calculator that a 64-digit binary number (like